Expressive Boundedness of Authoritative DNS Response Selection: Formal Model and Expressive Boundedness

 First, because candidate sets and outcomes are finite, and evaluation must terminate, response selection cannot express unbounded computation or recursion.
 Second, because semantics are defined only in terms of resolver-visible inputs and outputs, distinctions that do not manifest in observable responses are semantically irrelevant.
 Finally, cacheability bounds the degree to which response selection may vary over time or across queries without violating DNS semantics.

 Together, these properties imply that authoritative response selection does not constitute an open-ended control system.
-Instead, it inhabits a closed semantic space determined by finite conditional discrimination over observable inputs followed by selection among a finite set of candidates.
+Instead, it inhabits a closed semantic space determined by finite conditional discrimination over observable inputs followed by restriction and selection over a finite structured candidate domain.